Bookmark or cite this page as <http://www.sym454.org/hebrew/drift.htm>

 For details about the traditional Jewish methods for predicting the moments of equinoxes and solstices, including Tekufat Shmuel (תקופת שמואל), Tekufat Adda (תקופת אדא), and the "true solar longitude" method of Maimonides, click here to see my web page "Rambam and the Seasons".

-To obtain the accurate moments of the actual astronomical northward equinox as the basis for evaluating its relationship to the Hebrew calendar, I used numerical integration, which is arguably the "gold standard" for celestial mechanics, and which is easy to do using SOLEX version 9.1 (or later), a "postcard-ware" computer program written by Professor Aldo Vitagliano of the University of Naples, Italy.
+To obtain the accurate moments of the actual astronomical northward equinox as the basis for evaluating its relationship to the Hebrew calendar, I used numerical integration, which is arguably the "gold standard" for celestial mechanics, and which is easy to do using SOLEX version 9.1 (or later), a free computer program written by Professor Aldo Vitagliano of the Department of Chemical Sciences at the University of Naples Federico II, Italy.
 SOLEX version 9.1, released in January 2007 and available at the SOLEX web site (see the end of this section), was the first released SOLEX version that could automatically find equinox and solstice moments, logging those moments to an external text file.

 The SOLEX integration was carried out in terms of Terrestrial Time (usually abbreviated TT but indicated as TDT within SOLEX), with Delta T switched off and the geographic locale set to the Equator at the Prime Meridian, starting from date January 1, 2000.
 SOLEX integrated forward at 1-day intervals to beyond the year 12000 AD, and then starting again from year 2000 SOLEX integrated backward at 1-day intervals to before the year 7000 BC.
 The numerically integrated equinox and solstice moments were stored as TT moments in a database.
 When retrieved for calendrical calculations, my computer algorithm converted those TT moments to mean solar time moments by subtracting an approximation to Delta T (ΔT), using the Espenak-Meeus expressions found at the NASA Eclipses web site (published January 2007) at <http://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html> and adjusting to the appropriate time zone, except that to avoid monthly granularity in the Delta T approximation I used the following expression when calculating y (the fractional year number):